uom-daris/send_to_daris/README.md

          if c['send_to_daris_enabled']:
             c['send_to_daris_url'] = reverse(send_dataset, kwargs={'dataset_id': dataset.pk})
          ```
-    - 4) Find the following code block:
+    - d) Find the following code block:
          ```python
          # Enables UI elements for the push_to app
          c['push_to_enabled'] = PushToConfig.name in settings.INSTALLED_APPS